Batman: The Animated Series - Mask of the Phantasm: TV CutFeatured

 It has been a couple of years since I watched my DVD however, so I couldn't even tell if anything was cut or trimmed, I just know that the pacing was impecable all throughout all three episodes in an incredibly cohesive and well told story.
 I did notice that the reveal of who the Phantasm is was kept from the audience until further into part III, which was appreciated.

-Congratulations DigMod, I'll keep this with the rest of my DVD rips of The Animated Series, and it'll definitely be my new way of introducing people to this marvelous series, and these three episodes definitely surpass the original film. :D
+Congratulations DigMod, I'll keep this with the rest of my DVD rips of The Animated Series, and it's definitely going be my new way of introducing people to this marvelous series. :D

 Delaying the Phantasm's identity reveal and changing the tone of the ending are definite improvements.
 I'm not sure about splitting it into episodes as I am used to watching it as a "movie", but the spots to start and end each episdode were chosen very well... not abrupt or jarring.